omaralbeik/UserDefaultsStore/README.md

 ## Looking to store a single item only?

 Use [`SingleUserDefaultsStore`](https://github.com/omaralbeik/UserDefaultsStore/blob/master/Sources/SingleUserDefaultsStore.swift), it enables storing and retrieving a single value of `Int`, `Double`, `String`, or any `Codable` type.

-## Note about using `class` instead of `struct`
-At the moment, only `final` classes are supported, please take this into consideration before using the library.

 ## Requirements